 What is Family Engagement?

-Family engagement is no longer just about how families are involved in schools—it is much broader.
+Family engagement is a shared responsibility among families, educators, and communities to support children’s learning and development.
+Family engagement begins at birth and continues through young adulthood.
+The term is no longer limited to the involvement of families in schools—it is much broader.
 Children spend only 20% of their waking hours in school.
 Learning happens both in school and out of school—as “anywhere, anytime learning”—and children and youth thrive when they have opportunities to explore and discover their interests in a variety of spaces, including at home, in the community, and in public libraries.

 Libraries for the 21st Century: It’s a Family Thing